korzio/djv/CONTRIBUTING.md

 ## How to <a name="howto"></a>

-This section contains help hints
+This section contains help hints how to

 ### Debug tests <a name="tests"></a>